Shallow water equations: Derivation from Navier–Stokes equations

 The local acceleration (a) can also be thought of as the "unsteady term" as this describes some change in velocity over time.
 The convective acceleration (b) is an acceleration caused by some change in velocity over position, for example the speeding up or slowing down of a fluid entering a constriction or an opening, respectively.
 Both these terms make up the inertia terms of the 1-dimensional Saint-Venant equation.

 The pressure gradient term (c) describes how pressure changes with position, and since the pressure is assumed hydrostatic, this is the change in head over position.
 The friction term (d) accounts for losses in energy due to friction, while the gravity term (e) is the acceleration due to bed slope.

 Wave modelling by shallow-water equations

 Shallow-water equations can be used to model Rossby and Kelvin waves in the atmosphere, rivers, lakes and oceans as well as gravity waves in a smaller domain (e.g. surface waves in a bath).
 In order for shallow-water equations to be valid, the wavelength of the phenomenon they are supposed to model has to be much larger than the depth of the basin where the phenomenon takes place.
 Somewhat smaller wavelengths can be handled by extending the shallow-water equations using the Boussinesq approximation to incorporate dispersion effects.
-Shallow-water equations are especially suitable to model tides which have very large length scales (over hundred of kilometers).
+Shallow-water equations are especially suitable to model tides which have very large length scales (over hundreds of kilometers).
 For tidal motion, even a very deep ocean may be considered as shallow as its depth will always be much smaller than the tidal wavelength.